BioinfoHKUSurgery/Bioinfo-Workshop-2024/1-Introduction-to-R.md

 ```

 #### 2.2.2 Matrix
 `Matrix` is a two-dimensional data structure.
 It is in principle built based on vector but has more convenient built-in functions for computation.
 It has rows and columns, both of which can also have names.
-To check the dimensions, you can use the `dim()` function.
+To check the dimensions, you can use the `dim()`, `nrow`, and `ncol` functions.

 ```r
 A <- matrix(1:12, nrow=3)